rayssalves/rayssalves/README.md

 ## 💬 Want to get in touch?, [email](mailto:rayssa.a.vieira@outlook.com) 😃

-- ✨ My main focus is in front-end development
-- 🌱 I’m currently learning everything and loving it
+ ✨ My main focus is in front-end development, I’m currently learning everything and loving it
-- 💼 Open to work and ready to learn
+ <p> 💼 Open to work and ready to learn </p>
-- 💖 I love nature, going to the gym, games, being outside and enjoying life

 ### Languages, Tools and Frameworks +: